JacksonBurns/MATLAB-Start-to-Finish/README.md

 # MATLAB Start to Finish
 Lectures, code examples, and practice questions for teaching MATLAB for applications in undergraduate chemical engineering classes.
 This course assumes a functional understanding of coding and draws heavily on a analogy to Python, so any introductory programming class should be sufficient to set you up for this course.
+Students, as you complete the sample exercises or write MATLAB code relevant to the lessons, feel free to add to the repository via a pull request so that others can learn from your work!

 Follow these links to navigate:
 - [Main Page](https://jacksonburns.github.io/MATLAB-Start-to-Finish/)